OfficeDev/teams-toolkit/packages/sdk/README.md

 const appCredential = new AppCredential(appAuthConfig);
 ```

-Required configurations are authorityHost, tenantId, clientId, clientSecret, or certificateContent which can be found inside type AppCredentialAuthConfig
+Required configurations are authorityHost, tenantId, clientId, clientSecret, or certificateContent which can be found inside type AppCredentialAuthConfig.

 ### Bot SSO